 What if Your Extension is Denied?

-If your E2 Visa renewal is denied, you should first seek consultation from one of our attorneys at SGM Law Group.
+If your E-2 visa renewal is denied, you should first seek consultation from one of our attorneys.
 If you have filed for an extension before your I-94 departure date, then you will be permitted to stay until that date as previously agreed upon by you and the USCIS.

-However, prepare for departure because upon a denial or the passing of those 40 days you will need to return to your home country immediately.
+However, prepare for departure because upon denial or the passing of those 40 days, you will need to return to your home country immediately.
 There you can file another visa application through your country’s consulate.

 Filing Procedure Recap

-Alternatively, you can petition for an E-1 Visa renewal by submitting a second I-129 to the USCIS along with the relevant documents pertaining to your E-2 status as stated above.
+Alternatively, you can petition for an E-2 visa renewal by submitting a second I-129 to the USCIS along with the relevant documents pertaining to your E-2 status as stated above.
 It is also advised that you keep up to date with any new legislation concerning your visa so you can avoid any delays in the petitioning process.

 It is best to approach your E-2 visa renewal process with care as a denial or delay can significantly impact your investment.
 This is why you need to work with an experienced immigration lawyer.